practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dylan/README.md

 Generally, one could say that the development of Open Dylan has stalled.
 See for example the [New strings Library](https://opendylan.org/proposals/dep-0004-strings-library.html#new-strings-library) with its useful functions.
 But these functions are not available in a modern Open Dylan installation by default.

-After some experimentation, I found I way how to upgrade the _strings_ library from inbuilt and default version 1.1.0 to new version 2.0.1 as shown here (as of 2026-06-28): https://github.com/dylan-lang/strings/releases/tag/v2.0.1
+After elaborate experimentation, I found a way how to upgrade the _strings_ library from inbuilt and default version 1.1.0 to new version 2.0.1 as shown here (as of 2026-06-28): https://github.com/dylan-lang/strings/releases/tag/v2.0.1

-My libraries after an Open Dylan installation were these:
+My library versions after an Open Dylan installation were these:

 ```
 $ deft list